jcoopertech/sACNtoArtNet/README.md

 # Upcoming features:
 - E1.33 packets, as soon it gets ratified by ESTA
+- In the future, IPv6 shall be supported

 ## Please send me a message with feature requests and post some issues you have!